rrMat/LunarLander/README.md

 # LunarLander
-Solving LunarLander provided in the Box2D environment of gymnasium.
+Solving LunarLander provided in the Box2D environment of gymnasium using the DQN algorithm.